How to Get Invited for a Second Interview

 Before the Interview

-1. Know the job.
 Before your first interview, look at the job description and carefully dissect all of the job's requirements.
-Share evidence of how your skills and experience will help you to excel in the job you're applying for.
+Share evidence of how your skills and experience will help you to excel in the position you're applying for.
 Most importantly, back up assertions about your skills and qualities with concrete examples of how you have applied those strengths to achieve results in the past, and how you can envision doing the same in the future.

 During the First Interview

-4. Exude warmth and engage all the interviewers.
+As you answer questions and interact with your interviewers, do your best to exude warmth and engage everyone in the room.
 If your interviewers like you as a person, they'll be more likely to support your case and vote for you to move on in the process.
 Here's how to show your personality at a job interview.

-6. Ask what the organization needs.
-Inquire about a pressing problem or challenge that might come up during the job.
+Inquiring about a pressing problem or challenge that might come up during the job always shows that you're thinking a step ahead of the rest.
 If relevant, present a work sample from your past, or draft a document that showcases relevant knowledge and skills.
 For example, suppose that the preferred candidate would need to analyze companies and present a rationale for buy, sell or hold on their stock.
 Prepare a brief on a stock of interest and include it as an attachment to your follow-up letter.

 After the First Interview

-11. Notify your references.
-Prior to your interview, alert your references that your interviewers might be reaching out.
+Prior to your interview, alert your references that your interviewer might be reaching out.
 After the interview, remind them again, and inform them of any key hiring concerns that became evident during your meeting.
 If you feel there's any weak spots in your skill set or experience that came up during the interview, ask them if they would be willing to affirm their confidence in your ability to succeed.
 Share the names of the interviewers since it is possible that your references might know them or volunteer to reach out to them informally to endorse your candidacy.